 11Appendix B reproduces the Baseline and TS instructions.
 The OB instructions are straightforward modifications of the Baseline instructions, available on request.
-These treatments were preceded by three pilot treatments described in Appendix C. All Appendices are available as pdf files at http://weber.ucsd.edu/~vcrawfor/#CogBeh.
+These treatments were preceded by one session each of three pilot treatments, described in Appendix C. All appendices are available as pdf files at http://weber.ucsd.edu/~vcrawfor/.

-12 Designs that elicit initial responses have been used successfully by Beard and Beil (1994), C&J, Roth (1987), and S&W.
+12Designs that elicit initial responses have been used successfully by Beard and Beil (1994), Roth (1987), and S&W.